jruebsam/pypiv/doc/direct_piv.rst

 .. automethod:: piv.direct_piv.DirectPIV.correlate_frames_2D

-These methods call an other method in order to extract the subimage needed for a step.
+These methods call an other method in order to extract the sub image needed for a step.

 .. automethod:: piv.direct_piv.DirectPIV._get_window_frames